Skip to content

 The following are tips to help you better manage PAWS symptoms:

-• Practice self-care: An intentional and consistent self-care routine helps individuals remain balanced during difficult times.
-Rather than the bottom falling out when times get rough, this balance yields resilience, which keeps one on track.
+• Practice self-care: An intentional and consistent self-care routine helps individuals remain balanced during stressful times.
+Rather than the bottom falling out when times get rough, this balance yields resilience and keeps you on track.

-• Exercise regularly: Exercise is a great means of naturally flooding oneself with relaxing neurotransmitters and hormones.
-This can also enhance one’s physical health and self-esteem.
+• Exercise regularly: Physical activity naturally floods the body with relaxing neurotransmitters and hormones, helping to enhance physical health and self-esteem.

-• Start a journal: Writing one’s thoughts down is cathartic, as it adds an additional layer of processing in reflection.
-By delving deeper, one becomes more self-aware, which leads to wisdom.
+• Start a journal: Writing your thoughts down is cathartic, as it adds a layer of processing in reflection.
+Delving deeper helps you become more self-aware of your struggles with substance use.

-• Use relaxation techniques: Relaxation strategies, such as progressive muscle relaxation (PMR), activate the parasympathetic nervous systems, which calms the body.
-This lowers the stress response and allows people to retain their baseline.
+• Use relaxation techniques: Relaxation strategies, such as progressive muscle relaxation (PMR), activate the parasympathetic nervous systems and calm the body.

-• Maintain proper sleep: Proper sleep is ideal as this provides sufficient time to engage in REM sleep (the important kind) and reset the system.
-Cell rejuvenation is most significant during this time.
+• Maintain proper sleep: Proper sleep is ideal and provides sufficient time to engage in REM sleep and reset your system.
+Cell rejuvenation is most significant when recovering from PAWS.

 • Find a support group: Finding the right support group can make a significant difference.
 Here, individuals exchange stories, hold one another accountable, affirm each other, and share helpful resources.

-• Avoid caffeine: As a stimulant, caffeine agitates one’s physiology—potentially leading to a heightened stress response and difficulties relaxing.
-Minimizing or eliminating intake will further support all other relaxation strategies mentioned here and otherwise.
+• Avoid caffeine: Caffeine agitates physiology, potentially leading to a heightened stress response and difficulties relaxing.
+Minimizing or eliminating intake will further support other relaxation strategies.

-• Avoid triggering stimuli: It is helpful to avoid stressful situations, abusive people, and negativity.
+• Avoid triggering stimuli: Avoiding stressful situations, abusive people, and negativity is beneficial.

 Therapy